Require function in self-hosted ClojureScript

 clojure.string you also need the Google Closure library.
 The reason is obvious if we peek under the carpet:

-goog.string is imported as dependency, and might potentially import other Google Closure libraries.
+goog.string is imported as a dependency, and might potentially import other Google Closure libraries.

 In replumb and clojurescript.io we met and solved this in a hackish way.
 The ClojureScript compiler, if